 Obviously, ranking every attraction at Walt Disney World is a pretty herculean undertaking.
 We opted to make it more challenging by also updating our attraction guides & reviews in the process.
 You can find those here:

-I don’t want to overdo what’s going to be a long list with too much prefatory text, but here are a few quick ground rules for our rankings.
+Without overdoing the prefatory text, here are a few quick ground rules for our rankings.
 First, we’re attempting to be objective to the greatest extent possible, with art direction, themed design, duration, and ambition level all taken into account.
-However, attractions are not penalized for difficulty in obtaining FastPass+ or wait times.
+However, attractions are not penalized for wait times.